hove-io/navitia_sdk_docs/docs/schedule/ios/releases/3.9.0/index.md

 <h2>🗓 30 Oct 2024</h2>

-#### Feature
+#### Features
 - Configurable display of a line's disruption level
-- Update the bookmark feature with more possibilities of displaying
+- Hide upcoming departures if there is unavailable data in the timetable screen

+#### Tasks
+- Enhance bookmark mode configuration
+- Enhance calendar theme overlaying

 #### Dependencies
 - RouterEngine `v1.5.2`